 Actually, scratch that.
 You don't need to have tried as many of them as I have; just a quick glance at the step-counting or calorie-burn screens of just about any fitness tracker, as you stroll along, tells you all you need to know.

 So why have I given the Fitbit Charge HR four stars?
-This, after all, is a tracker that costs US$150 (£120, AU$200) that's not expensive in the great scheme of things, but it's also certainly not a trivial amount, and it's at the top end of what you can pay for this kind of tracker.
+This, after all, is a tracker that costs US$105 (£80, AU$200) that's not expensive in the great scheme of things (and it's now cheaper than ever), but it's also certainly not a trivial amount, and it's at the top end of what you can pay for this kind of tracker.

 There are three reasons.
 First, Fitbits in general and this one in particular are more accurate than most rival products.
 Secondly, for this kind of tracker, strict accuracy per se is actually less important than consistency.
 Even if it's just consistently wrong in the same way, by the same degree.

 The third reason is more difficult to explain because it's an emotional response: the Fitbit feels like a good product.
 It gets enough right to make me less peeved about what it gets wrong.